kapouer/express-dom/README.md

 ## Plugins and helpers

-A helper can change view, location, input, and settings, depending on request.
+A helper can change view, location, input, settings and call prepare or load, depending on request.

 It should avoid ending the response, and should instead return `Promise.reject(val)`, which in turn calls `next(val)`, deferring the response